Charles C. Johnson: Websites (GotNews, WeSearchr, Freestartr)

 Johnson was the founder of three websites, all of which are defunct.

 In early 2014, Johnson created GotNews, an alt-right news website.
 The site went offline with no advance warning on September 17, 2018.
 GotNews filed for bankruptcy in May 2019.
 The bankruptcy petition lists GotNews' total liabilities as between $500,000 and $1 million.

-In 2015, Johnson created WeSearchr, a crowd-funding website.
+In 2015, Johnson created WeSearchr, a crowdfunding website.
 By 2017, the site became a fundraising platform for alt-right causes, though Johnson claimed that was not his intention.
-Neo-Nazi Andrew Anglin, founder of The Daily Stormer, used the website to raise money to defend himself against a lawsuit brought by the American Civil Liberties Union (ACLU) on behalf of a woman trolled by followers of Anglin.
-In addition to crowdfunding legal battles, the site was also designed to crowd-fund bounties on reporting goals.
+Andrew Anglin, the founder of the neo-Nazi website The Daily Stormer, used the website to raise money to defend himself against a lawsuit brought by the American Civil Liberties Union (ACLU) on behalf of a woman trolled by followers of Anglin.
+In addition to crowdfunding legal battles, the site was also designed to crowdfund bounties on reporting goals.
 According to Johnson, he used the site to receive money for information he had already acquired.
 The site closed in May 2017.

-Johnson also started the crowdfunding site Freestartr, which collected funds for white nationalist Richard B. Spencer, far-right activist Tommy Robinson, Canadian nationalist Faith Goldy, Johnson himself, and others.
+Johnson also started the crowdfunding site Freestartr, which collected funds for white nationalist Richard B. Spencer's legal defense, far-right activist Tommy Robinson, Canadian nationalist Faith Goldy, Johnson himself, and others.
 In mid-2018, Freestartr stopped accepting funds, as the site was banned by Stripe and PayPal, which Freestartr used to process payments.

+Clearview.AI

-Johnson was also revealed as a "secret" cofounder of Clearview AI in a 2021 New York Times Magazine article.
+Johnson is a cofounder of Clearview AI, as reported by a 2021 New York Times Magazine article.
+He was bumped out of the nascent Clearview initially, but came to an agreement of holding a ten percent interest which would be as a silent partner as he would assist in marketing and wind-down his stake gradually.